The-OpenROAD-Project/OpenLane/docs/source/tutorials/openram.md

 Next, configure the GDS files of the hard macro.
 OpenLane configuration of GDS is `EXTRA_GDS_FILES`.

 :::{warning}
-It is the user's responsibility to make sure that GDS matches LEF files.
+It is the responsibility of the user to make sure that GDS matches LEF files.
 :::

 ```json